Seminários de Probabilidade 2024 – 1º Semestre

 25/03 (presencial)

-Consider dice that are allowed to have different numbers of faces and any number on each face.
+Abstract: Consider dice that are allowed to have different number of faces and any number on each face.
 Die A is said to be better than die B, denoted A ▷ B, if it has a larger probability of winning.
 This ordering of dice is not transitive: it is possible that A ▷ B ▷ C ▷ A. In this talk we present results on the probability of random dice (with i.i.d. faces) forming an intransitive chain, as the number of faces of each die goes to infinity.
 We prove a Central Limit Theorem for such dice, combining the method of moments with simple graph theory arguments.

 08/04 (presencial)